 Tap the banner for the full breakdown: which limit, what value today, what the cap is.

-As System Notifications
+As Compliance Notifications

-In the Web Dashboard and the Browser Extension
+In the Web App

 Setting Warnings Up